Table of Contents

 View on Amazon.com ➜

-An incredibly versatile item, you can’t go wrong bringing a quick dry towel with you to Brazil.
-Perfect for a day at the beach, a boat ride, or a hike through the rainforest, this microfiber towel is lightweight, dries incredibly quickly, and can easily be tossed in your beach bag or daypack.
+As an incredibly versatile item, you can’t go wrong with bringing a quick-dry towel with you to Brazil.
+Perfect for a day at the beach, a boat ride, or a hike through the rainforest – this microfiber towel is lightweight, dries 10x faster than cotton, and can easily be tossed in your beach bag or daypack.
 This will also come in handy as a bath towel should you find yourself in need of one.

 HERO Travel Towel - Blue